smartdataHQ/cxs-utils/schema/avro/README.md

 -   **Java Example (using generated classes):**
     ```java
-    // Assuming you have compiled SemanticEvent.avsc to com.cxs.schema.SemanticEvent
+    // Assuming you have compiled SemanticEvent.avsc to com.contextsuite.schema.SemanticEvent
-    // and BaseEventInfo.avsc to com.cxs.schema.BaseEventInfo, etc.
+    // and BaseEventInfo.avsc to com.contextsuite.schema.BaseEventInfo, etc.

     // Creating an event
     BaseEventInfo baseInfo = BaseEventInfo.newBuilder()